mykelalvis/FATESRD/Other/fate-core-SRD.md

 ###### Advantages in a Challenge

-You can try to [[create advantage]] during a challenge, for yourself or to help someone else out.
+You can try to [[Create Advantage]] during a challenge, for yourself or to help someone else out.
 Creating an advantage doesn't count towards completing one of the challenge goals, but failing the roll could create a cost or problem that negatively impacts one of the other goals.
 Be careful using this tactic; advantages can help complete tasks more effectively and create momentum, but trying to create them is not without risk.

 ###### Attacks in a Challenge